Skip to content

 The sqlfu project loop stays the same as Getting Started: write schema SQL, draft migrations, write query SQL, generate wrappers.
 The runtime adapter changes to createBunClient().

-The CLI can still use a local SQLite file path:
+The CLI can use the default .sqlfu/app.db local SQLite file:

 import {defineConfig} from 'sqlfu';